Grenadingue/purple-messenger/documentation/design/use_cases.md

 The user must be able to configure the behavior of the application.
 This includes how he wants to be notified from messaging events, and if and how some automatic behaviors should be set.
 This events should be handled with global rules, services rules, threads rules, and buddies rules.

 The user must be able to configure the interface theme with some pre-defined themes, like light, dark, etc.

+## Use cases tree
+- the user wants to
+  - configure the application's
+    - general options
+      - like the processus behavior
+      - like the network behavior
+      - like the user's interface behavior
+        - like keyboard options
+        - like timestamps options
+        - like the notifications
+          - global toast options
+          - global led color options
+          - global sound options
+          - global vibration options
+        - like theme colors
+        - like audiovisual behavior
+          - like auto-download
+          - like auto-play
+        - like non-audiovisual behavior
+          - like auto-download
+      - like debugging behavior
+        - like loggin into a file
+    - messaging services options
+      - like binding to a new service
+      - like deleting an existing service
+      - like configuring an existing service
+        - like muting a service
+        - like service dependent options
+        - like the user's interface behavior
+          - like the service's specific notifications
+            - toast options
+            - led color options
+            - sound options
+            - vibration options
+          - like the service's color
+  - access application informations
+    - like the current version
+    - like the changelog
+    - like all the licenses included
+  - use discussion threads
+    - to create a new discussion
+      - by choosing the desired service
+      - by choosing the friends to discuss with
+    - to send/receive content
+      - like text messages
+      - like emoticons
+      - like binary files
+        - like audiovisual content (images, sounds, videos)
+        - like non-audiovisual content (archives, apk, ...)
+    - to merge threads together
+    - to unmerge threads
+    - to delete threads
+    - to mute threads